 Bar-end, down-tube and Campagnolo Ergo brifters are indexed for the rear, but use friction for the front.
 This is also true of most aftermarket twist-grip shifters.
 Older front derailers will generally be compatible with any friction shift system, but you do need to consider the chainrings to be used.

-If your bike uses a double chainring, front indexing is generally not an issue, since there are only two basic positions to be used.
+If your bike uses double chainrings, front indexing is generally not an issue, since there are only two basic positions to be used.

-If your bike has a triple chainring, things get interesting!
-Although rear indexing is consisten with a brand, Shimano's front indexing is different between their so-called "road" and "mountain" lines.
+If your bike has triple chainrings, things get interesting!
+Although rear indexing is consistent for most models within a brand, Shimano's front indexing is different between the so-called "road" and "mountain" lines.
 Here's what that means in practice:

-Shimano does make one front derailer, the R440 model, that is designed to work with upright bar shifters and a crankset with a 52-53 tooth big ring.
+Shimano does make front derailers, the R440, R443 and R453 models, designed to work with upright-bar shifters and a crankset with a 52-53 tooth big ring The different models work with different-size middle rings.

-The no longer make any front derailer that is compatible between drop-bar shifters and smaller chainrings.
+Shimano no longer makes any front derailer that is compatible between drop-bar brifters and smaller chainrings.

 Front derailers are designed to work with a particular-size of big ring, and the bottom edge of the outer cage plate should follow the curvature of the big chainring.